This simple green pea pulao, matar pulao, features rice simmered in stock with bursts of flavour from the green peas.

-You could well replace the peas with almost any single vegetable of choice, provided you consider the size, texture and density of the vegetable.
+You could well replace the peas with almost any single vegetable of choice, provided you consider the size, texture, and density of the vegetable.
 Carrot, diced into pea-sized pieces, works well.
-Starchy vegetable such as potato, do not.
+Starchy vegetables such as potatoes, do not.
 If you want to mix vegetables then you are heading down the path of a vegetable pulao, a more complex dish.

 This is a simple family dish.
 Easily prepared and suitable for most meals.

 - Wash the sella rice in several changes of water to remove excess starch.
 Cover the rice with luke-warm water and soak for 30 minutes.

 - Heat a pan over medium-low heat.
 Add the oil, and when hot, add the cloves, black peppercorns, cassia, cardamom pods and the bay leaf.
 Fry for about one minute, until the spices start to sizzle.

 - Add the onion, sprinkle with the salt and fry, stirring frequently, for ten minutes or until the onion is turning golden brown.

-- Increase heat to medium, then add the tomatoes and turmeric to pan.
+- Increase the heat to medium, then add the tomatoes and turmeric to the pan.
 Mix well and fry, stirring frequently, for five minutes.
 You want the tomatoes to soften and to see the oil separating from the masala.

 - Drain the rice and add to the masala.
 Mix well, and fry, stirring continuously, for two minutes.
 The grains of rice will start to look translucent and will be well coated with the masala and oil.

 - Add the greens peas and mix well.

 - Add the stock and very gently mix.
 Bring to the boil, mix again, then reduce the heat to very low.
-Cover and cook for fifteen minutes, or until all the stock has been absorbed into the rice.
+Cover and cook for 25 minutes, or until all the stock has been absorbed into the rice.